lynxai-eng/LynxAI_app/README.md

 ### If you seclect "Training"

 - You need to provide following information:
-1) Folder to create model
+1) Folder to create/save the model
 2) File containing list of signals (please refer to /example/signal for more details)
 3) Location (path) of the VCD file